SixArm/usv/doc/comparisons/index.md

-# Comparisons with CSV, TSV, TDF, ASV, DEL
+# Comparisons with ASV, CSV, TSV, RSV

 Unicode separated values (USV) is similar to these formats, plus offers more capabilities, editor-friendly markup, and standards-track syntax.